grillon6u/Data_Science_projects/README.md

 - Aurelien Geron, who wrote "Hands-on ML", which I highly recommend
 - Nicholas Renotte and Ken Jee, whose articles and tutorials helped me a lot.
 - TensorFlow tutorials about deep learning, neural networks.
+- Jason Brownlee, for his tutorials and articles about computer vision with keras

 ## template&images